top of page

 • 4 tbsp butter

-• Cook pasta in very salty water until al dente.
+• Cook pasta in heavily salted water until al dente.
+Reserve 1 cup of pasta water before draining.

-• In a large skillet, melt 2 tbsp butter and toast the black pepper over medium heat until fragrant.
+• In a large skillet, melt 2 tablespoons butter over medium heat.
+Add black pepper and toast until fragrant.

-• Add a splash of pasta water to the skillet and stir.
+• Add a splash of reserved pasta water and stir.

-• Add the cooked pasta, remaining 2 tbsp butter, and lemon zest.
-Toss until coated.
+• Add cooked pasta, remaining butter, and lemon zest.
+Toss to coat.

-• Add more pasta water as needed to keep it creamy.
+• Add more pasta water as needed to keep the sauce smooth and creamy.

-• Finish with dried parsley and a squeeze of lemon juice, if desired.
+• Stir in parsley and finish with lemon juice, if using.

-• Taste and adjust pepper, cheese, or lemon.
+• Taste and adjust seasoning with more cheese, pepper, or lemon.

 • Vermentino